NEW YORK – Add one more to the list of things dividing left and right in this country: We can't even agree what it means to be an American.

 "Our sense of identity is almost inseparable from the subject of immigration because it's how we were built," he said.
 "Given what we are and how we've come about, it's a very natural debate."

-The poll found Democrats were nearly three times as likely as Republicans to say that the U.S. should be a country made up of many cultures and values that change as new people arrive, with far more Republicans saying there should be an essential American culture that immigrants adopt.
+The poll found Democrats were nearly three times as likely as Republicans to say the U.S. should be a country made up of many cultures and values that change as new people arrive, with far more Republicans saying there should be an essential American culture that immigrants adopt.

 Republicans overwhelmingly viewed immigrants who arrived in the past decade as having retained their own cultures and values rather than adopting American ones.